Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 First, it helps to understand the two types of age:

-Biological age refers to how old a person’s body and cells actually are.
+Biological age refers to how well our cells and body continue to function as we age.
 It’s often measured by evaluating a person’s various biological markers, such as:

 • Epigenetic changes: Your behavior and environment can impact how your genes function.